lucasbenevinuto/Risk-Analysis/README.md

 ## Results

-- **Classification Model**: Achieved an accuracy of %, with an ROC-AUC score of 0.91, indicating good performance in predicting loan approval.
+- **Classification Model**: Achieved an accuracy of 91,1%, indicating good performance in predicting loan approval.
-- **Regression Model**: Achieved an R² of 0.79 and MSE of 0.15 in predicting the risk score, demonstrating the model's ability to assess financial risk effectively.
+- **Regression Model**: Achieved an R² of 0.98 and MSE of 1.2 in predicting the risk score, demonstrating the model's ability to assess financial risk effectively.

 ## Repository Structure